DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/appointments.md

 .embedded-demo({ "path": "scheduler-basic/day", "showThemeSelector": true })

+## Zero-Time Appointments

+Zero-time appointments are appointments with specified only start date and time.
+They show instantaneous actions such as reminders, public transportation scheduler and so on.
+To display zero-time appointments on a view you should set only the `startDate` field in [AppointmentModel](../reference/scheduler.md#appointmentmodel) shape and add the [Appointments](../reference/appointments.md) plugin.

+.embedded-demo({ "path": "scheduler-basic/zero-time", "showThemeSelector": true })

 ## All-Day Appointments

 All-day appointments last for the entire day or multiple days.
 They are displayed only on the [MonthView](../reference/month-view.md).
 To display them on the day or week views, use the [AllDayPanel](../reference/all-day-panel.md) plugin.